ryanjhermes/tailor-resume-ai/README.md

 - Make sure you're using GPT-4 (not GPT-3.5) for best results
 - Check OpenAI API status if requests are failing

-### "ENOENT: no such file or directory" error
-- This is a known issue with the pdf-parse library
-- A `test/` directory has been created as a workaround
-- If you've deleted it, recreate it: `mkdir -p test/data && echo "dummy" > test/data/05-versions-space.pdf`

 ## License

 MIT License - Feel free to use this for personal or commercial projects.